cosmos/ibc-e2e-docs-example/demo/cosmos-evm/docs/walkthrough-chains.md

 - Chain ID: `32382`
 - Block period: 2 seconds
 - Consensus: QBFT (single-validator, no peer discovery)
-- Funded account: `0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266` (This is a well-known Hardhat test key.
+- Funded account: `0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266` (This is a test key.
 Do not use this with real funds)

 Besu is configured via [`evm/besu.toml`](https://github.com/cosmos/ibc-e2e-docs-example/blob/main/demo/cosmos-evm/evm/besu.toml) and [`evm/el-genesis.json`](https://github.com/cosmos/ibc-e2e-docs-example/blob/main/demo/cosmos-evm/evm/el-genesis.json).
 The genesis file encodes the single QBFT validator in the `extraData` field and sets all EVM hardfork blocks to 0 (Cancun-compatible from genesis).